kimberlypn/ForbiddenIsland/README.md

 - The cell that you, the helicopter, or any of the targets is on floods.
 - All possible paths to any of the targets or the helicopter floods.

-In all scenarios but the one in which the cell that you are on floods, the only thing that you can do is to wait for the cell that you are on to flood so that you can restart the game.
+Although these scenarios indicate an unsuccessful game, the game does not officially end until the cell that you are on floods.
+Thus, sometimes you have to wait for this to happen if there is nothing else that you can do.

 The lose screen will be displayed as follows:
 ![Lose Screen](Screenshots/lose.png)